What is gap insurance and how does it work?

 How does gap insurance work?

-• Say you took out a car loan and bought a car for $20,000.
+For example, let’s say you took out a car loan and bought a car for $20,000.
 Then your car is stolen a year later.

 Is gap insurance worth it?

-• Bought or leased a new car
+• Are buying or leasing a new car

 • Have a car loan with repayment terms of 60 months or longer

-• Rolled over an old car loan into your new loan.
+• Rolled over an old car loan into your new loan

 When should I skip gap insurance?

-How much does gap coverage cost?
+How much does gap insurance cost in Canada?

-Gap insurance usually costs around 5% of your comprehensive or collision insurance premium although rates may vary.
-You typically only need it for a few years while you pay back your loan.
-You can add gap insurance to your existing car insurance policy.
+Gap insurance usually costs around 5% of your comprehensive or collision insurance premium.
+However, premiums vary depending on the make and model of your vehicle.
+You also typically only need coverage for a few years while you pay down your loan.

 Compare free gap insurance quotes online